 We experiment with FAE in the analysis of an open MTS dataset arising from the monitoring of an operational mobile ISP, consisting of time-series with different structural properties.
-Referred to as the TELCO dataset [15], this large-scale - about 750 thousand samples, long time-span - seven months' worth of measurements (January 1st to July 31st, 2021) collected at a five-minutes scale, multi-dimensional - twelve different time-series, network monitoring dataset includes ground-truth labels for anomalous events at each individual time-series, manually labeled by the experts of the network operation center (NOC) managing the mobile ISP.
-The twelve time-series are typical data monitored in a mobile ISP, including volume of data traffic, number of SMS, number and amount of prepaid data transfer fees, number and cost of calls, etc.
+Referred to as the TELCO dataset [8], this large-scale - about 750 thousand samples, long time-span - seven months' worth of measurements (January 1st to July 31st, 2021) collected at a five-minutes scale, multi-dimensional - twelve different time-series, network monitoring dataset includes ground-truth labels for anomalous events at each individual time-series, manually labeled by the experts of the network operation center (NOC) managing the mobile ISP.
+The twelve time-series are typical data monitored in a mobile ISP, including the volume of data traffic, number of SMS messages, number and amount of prepaid data transfer fees, number and cost of calls, etc.

-In this paper we focus on a more qualitative analysis of FAE's performance, focusing on its ability to properly track and reconstruct the different TELCO time-series, and the KDD2021 time-series in section 4.6.
-Figure 2 depicts a one-month example from the complete TELCO MTS dataset.
+In this paper we focus on a more qualitative analysis of FAE's performance, focusing on its ability to properly track and reconstruct the different TELCO time-series.
+Figure 3 depicts a one-month example from the complete TELCO MTS dataset.
 Different time-series expose different behaviors, e.g., some of them are noisier (TS3 and TS9), others have lower dynamic ranges (TS1), and some others show a smoother evolution (TS2).
-All time-series exhibit daily seasonality, but some behave differently on weekends compared to workdays, while others show monthly trends either ascending or descending.
+All timeseries exhibit daily seasonality, but some behave differently on weekends compared to workdays, while others show monthly trends either ascending or descending.